HwWobbe/HwWobbe.github.io/README.md

 <hr>

-* consider making this a nodeJs *tid based instance, especially if an external *.tid store evolves
+* consider making this a nodeJs *tid based instance, especially as my external *.tid store evolves
 * try uploading a TW5 file to repo ( as a first step )
 * try forking an existing TW